 As for waiting in lines for rides and even the bus ride from the airport to the resort, it was VITAL to have our ergobaby carrier with us!
 It’s on sale right now too!!

 TONS of DMs on Instagram about whether masks were required, what masks we wore, etc. Masks are no longer required indoor or outdoor at Walt Disney World.
 However, they are recommended for unvaccinated guests.

 All 4 of the theme parks are open: Epcot, Magic Kingdom, Hollywood Studios, and Animal Kingdom.

 This was our first time staying at a Walt Disney World resort but we LOVED Beach Club and would go back in a heartbeat!

 Beach Club was BEAUTIFUL, so nice, SUPER clean, they were taking extra measures to clean everything extremely well between guests, and if you stay at a DVC property you get new towels and cleaning service every 4th day of your stay.
 I really didn’t mind though; we didn’t spend a ton of time in the room!
 Plus we saved SO MUCH MONEY renting DVC points but still staying at one of the deluxe resorts!

-Almost ALL of the restaurants seemed open to me?
-If there were a lot closed, I didn’t notice!
+ALL of the restaurants at WDW are back open!
 You can see which restaurants are open for reservations really easily through the app!

 We LOVED Be Our Guest so much!
 We ended up going with all the girls on the trip, but next time for sure I want Neil to go and maybe I’ll just go on a date night with him haha.
 It really was magical.
 I also LOVED Ale & Compass, and everyone loved Beaches & Cream for their ice cream.
 My girls flipped out over the kitchen sink!
 I wish I had gotten more than one reservation there for the week.